 Following this observation, UN-Habitat decided to put greater focus on linking the communities to job providers.
 The proposal was to integrate both groups as one community based organization (CBO), such that they can access feeder road rehabilitation jobs within the settlement which may be provided by NGOs or UN agencies.
 They would be able to practice the acquired skills and accumulate more experiences.
 Once mature, they can bid for public and private sectors tenders and compete.
-To demonstrate their Below: An audience of more than 1000 were gathered to attend the festival.
-Community group preparing sand bags used for road rehabilitation. © UN-Habitat capabilities, we chose one pilot project at one of the most challenging roads for rehabilitation.
+To demonstrate their capabilities, we chose one pilot project at one of the most challenging roads for rehabilitation.
 The project was kick-started on 21st January.
 So far, government representatives, UNHCR and UNOPS have visited the sites and highlighted that they are impressed with the building methodologies used.
 Should the group succeed, they may be able to receive more livelihood opportunities as a trainer of other groups within the settlement.